Exams and Grading

-- Final in-class exams for all courses, including Graduate and Continuing Education courses, will be held during the exam period established by the university calendar.
+- Final in-class exams for all courses, including Graduate and Professional and Continuing Education (PACE) courses, will be held during the exam period established by the university calendar.
 Classes in the College of Medicine and in the summer session are not affected by these regulations.

 No course may conduct more than one in class exam or test during the last two weeks of the semester (week prior to finals week and the week of finals).

 - For courses scheduled in the evening, every effort will be made to schedule the exam on the evening of the regular meeting, even if that day is a designated reading day.